awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 ## Concepts<a name="spot-features"></a>

 Before you get started with Spot Instances, you should be familiar with the following concepts:
 + *Spot Instance pool* – A set of unused EC2 instances with the same instance type, operating system, Availability Zone, and network platform \(EC2\-Classic or EC2\-VPC\)\.
 + *Spot price* – The current price of a Spot Instance per hour\.
 + *Spot Instance request* – Provides the maximum price per hour that you are willing to pay for a Spot Instance\.
 If you don't specify a maximum price, the default maximum price is the On\-Demand price\.
 When the maximum price per hour for your request exceeds the Spot price, Amazon EC2 fulfills your request if capacity is available\.
 A Spot Instance request is either *one\-time* or *persistent*\.
 Amazon EC2 automatically resubmits a persistent Spot request after the Spot Instance associated with the request is terminated\.
 Your Spot Instance request can optionally specify a duration for the Spot Instances\.
 + *Spot Fleet* – A set of Spot Instances that is launched based on criteria that you specify\.
 The Spot Fleet selects the Spot Instance pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet\.
 By default, Spot Fleets are set to *maintain* target capacity by launching replacement instances after Spot Instances in the fleet are terminated\.
 You can submit a Spot Fleet as a one\-time *request*, which does not persist after the instances have been terminated\.
+You can include On\-Demand Instance requests in a Spot Fleet request\.
 + *Spot Instance interruption* – Amazon EC2 terminates, stops, or hibernates your Spot Instance when the Spot price exceeds the maximum price for your request or capacity is no longer available\.
 Amazon EC2 provides a Spot Instance interruption notice, which gives the instance a two\-minute warning before it is interrupted\.

 ## How to Get Started<a name="spot-get-started"></a>